THIS PAGE IS DESIGNED TO HELP YOU NAVIGATE COVID-19 WITHIN THE RESIDENCE HALLS. REMEMBER TO REGULARLY CHECK BACK FOR NEW UPDATES.

 The Residence Halls will operate on a traditional configuration in all halls.
 We know how important it is for you to have a roommate and how many of you are looking forward to that “true college experience.”
 If you have a specific need, we encourage you to reach out to the Residence Life Office at 304-367-4216 so we can assist you.

-Yes; All students will be required to wear masks outside of their assigned residence hall rooms.
+All unvaccinated students will be required to wear masks outside of their assigned residence hall room.

 Yes; RAs will continue to be assigned to each floor within the residence halls and will continue to support you.

-Programming will still take place in all halls, and your RAs are excited to see you virtually and otherwise!
+Programming will still take place in all halls.
+Your RAs are excited to see you virtually and otherwise!

 We all have a responsibility to make smart decisions to keep our campus community safe.
 If you feel your roommate is acting in ways that might be unsafe or putting you at risk, please start by talking with your roommate.
 Express your concerns and discuss why campus safety measures put in place are important.
 If, after this conversation, you are still experiencing concerns, please speak with your Resident Assistant or Residence Director.
 After completing all of these steps, if you are still unable to resolve the situation, please contact the Main Housing Office at 304-367-4216 and a member of our management team will assist you.
 Students may also e-mail our Student Conduct Office at firstname.lastname@example.org or call the Student Conduct Office at 304-367-4277.

 Laundry rooms will continue to operate as they have in the past.
-Each laundry room will have a maximum occupancy limit posted outside of it.
-Students are expected to wear masks and follow the occupancy limits, which were set forth by the Emergency Management Team, when in laundry rooms.
+Unvaccinated students are expected to wear masks when in laundry rooms.
 Additionally, students are asked to wipe down the doors and controls on the machines before and after use.

 As the semester continues, the University is reminding all students that they are strongly discouraged from any non-essential travel.
 For consistency across campus, any student, faculty, or staff member who travels outside of West Virginia or to a high-risk location anywhere in the US, including West Virginia, may be required to quarantine or produce a negative COVID-19 test upon your return, unless exempted by state policies.